 Time will tell what other long-term effects will materialize by preserving these special places, and how wide the ripple effect will be on beloved wildlife of all kinds.
 These stories are what keep us motivated and are why we do the work that we do, with your support.
 Here’s hoping you hear (and see) Trumpeter Swans this winter as they enjoy their southerly “snowbird” sojourn in our relatively balmy islands.

-If you would like to participate in the upcoming 2020 Swan Count, please e-mail us for more information.
+If you would like to participate in the upcoming 2022 Swan Count, please click here to sign up.
+For more information about the event: click here.